 The Game of Nim

-This is a simple version of a pairs game played all over the world.
-At first it can seem like simple counting practice.
-Similar to mancala, this game gives your little strategist the chance to estimate and predict mathematical outcomes.
+Check out this simple version of a pairs game that's played all over the world.
+At first it might seem like simple counting practice, but there's a certain strategy to winning.
+Similar to mancala, this game gives your number whiz the chance to estimate and predict mathematical outcomes.

 What You Need: